 Texture: Although cappuccino and espresso can be made with steamed milk, the final product's texture will differ dramatically depending on which method is used.

-Coffee lovers will argue about which is better between cappuccino vs latte until they are blue in the face!
+Coffee lovers will debate for a long time whether cappuccino or latte is the better drink!
 However, there is no correct answer to this question.
 It all comes down to personal taste preferences.
 If you want to enjoy both drinks with your morning cup of joe or afternoon tea break, try ordering an Americano (espresso + water).
 This drink contains elements from both beverages without leaning too far in either direction!

 More Posts in this Category: